 - Does the Norwegian Buhund adapt well to apartment living?

 - Being quiet, low energy, fairly calm indoors, and polite with the other residents, are all good qualities in an apartment dog.
 These are all qualities of this particular breed of dog.
 Although, this dog does much better in a place with a fair-sized backyard for them to run around in whenever they want.
 Something an apartment doesn't offer.
+(See List of Dogs Not Well Suited to Apartment Living.)

 - Are Norwegian Buhunds a good choice for novice dog owners?